F-1 Visa to Green Card: How You Can Go From Student to Permanent Resident

 F-1 to Green Card

-Changing your immigration status from an F-1 visa to a green card can be challenging—but it is possible.
-Students in Dallas and Houston have several options depending on their background, employment opportunities, and family circumstances.
+Changing your immigration status from an F-1 student visa to a green card can be challenging, but it is possible.
+Understanding F-1 visa eligibility and your available options can help you make the best decisions.
+Students in Dallas and Houston have several paths depending on their background, employment opportunities, and family circumstances.

-Here are the five most common paths from an F-1 visa to a green card:
+Here are the five most common ways to go from F-1 to green card:

 1. Self-Petitioning as a Person of Extraordinary Ability

 If you have extraordinary achievements in areas like science, education, arts, business, or athletics, you may qualify for an EB-1 visa.
-This is one of the fastest paths to a green card.
+This is one of the fastest paths from F-1 to green card.

-To be eligible, you must meet at least 3 of the following criteria (or have a one-time major achievement, like a Nobel Prize):
+To be eligible, you must meet at least three of the following criteria (or have a one-time major achievement, like a Nobel Prize):

 F-1 Visa to Green Card